Haruhi Suzumiya: Reception

+Sales and popularity

-The first novel of the series, The Melancholy of Haruhi Suzumiya was awarded the Grand Prize in the eighth annual Sneaker Awards—only the third Grand Prize given out in the Award's history.
-The series has become a huge success for light novels in Japan, selling over 4,300,000 copies in September 2007 and surpassed 8,000,000 copies when the tenth and eleventh volumes were released in May 2011 after the limited editions set a record 513,000 first pressing for light novels.
+The first novel of the series, titled The Melancholy of Haruhi Suzumiya, was awarded the Grand Prize in the eighth annual Sneaker Awards—only the third Grand Prize given out in the Award's history.
+The series has become a success in Japan, selling over 4,300,000 copies in September 2007 and surpassing 8,000,000 copies when the tenth and eleventh volumes were released in May 2011 after the limited editions set a record 513,000 first pressing.
 As of 2017, 20 million copies of all versions of the light novels and manga volumes internationally are in print.

+According to Newtype USA, the light novels' anime adaptation was the most popular anime series in Japan in December 2006.
+A 2006 online poll of Japan's top 100 favorite anime, conducted by TV Asahi, placed the series in fourth place.
+The first two DVD volumes had sold 70,000 and 90,000 units respectively as of August 2006, and by the end of 2007, the seventh installment of the series had sold 45,000 units.

+Accolades

-In December 2006 The Melancholy of Haruhi Suzumiya anime adaptation was the most popular anime series in Japan at that time according to Newtype USA magazine.
-The first two volumes had sold 70,000 and 90,000 units respectively as of August 2006.
-It was fifth in IGN's "Top Ten Anime of 2007" feature.
-A 2006 online poll of Japan's top 100 favorite animated television series of all time, conducted by TV Asahi, placed the series in fourth place.
-By the end of 2007 the seventh installment of the series sold 45,000 units.
-The anime adaptation won the Animation Kobe Award for TV Feature in 2006.
-At the Sixth Annual Tokyo Anime Awards, the series won the category "Best TV Anime Series" and Aya Hirano won the "Voice Acting Award."
-Its spin-offs, The Melancholy of Haruhi-chan Suzumiya and Nyorōn Churuya-san, won the Network award at the 14th Animation Kobe Awards.
+The anime placed fifth in IGN's "Top Ten Anime of 2007" feature.
+The anime won the Animation Kobe Award for TV Feature in 2006.
+At the Sixth Annual Tokyo Anime Awards, the series won the "Best TV Anime Series" award and Aya Hirano won the "Voice Acting Award."
+The series' spin-offs, The Melancholy of Haruhi-chan Suzumiya and Nyorōn Churuya-san, won the Network award at the 14th Animation Kobe Awards.

 At Anime Expo 2008, the series received several awards by the Society for the Promotion of Japanese Animation.
 Sugita won an award for Best Voice Actor (Japanese), Hirano for Best Voice Actress (Japanese), Kaeko Sakamoto for Best Casting Director, Shoko Ikeda for Best Character Design, Haruhi Suzumiya for Best Character Design, and "Hare Hare Yukai" for Best Original Song.